vishvAsa/vedAH/meta/articles/keith/3_VEDIC_RITUAL/19_RITES_ANCILLARY_TO_THE_SACRIFICE/3_Taboos.md

 instances in which the hair must not be cut at all.
 The newly wedded bride on the fourth day, before the consummation of the marriage is permitted, must be rubbed with an ointment from the remains of oblations up to the nails and the hair.1 The ascetic of the Rigveda wears long hair; the description of the attributes of asceticism in the Aitareya Brāhmaṇa include dirt, long hair, a girdle, and an antelope skin.
 In the period of a year before the shaving of the beard referred to above the hair may not be cut.
 In the royal consecration the sacrifice is followed by period of a year in which the consecrated may rub but not wash himself, shorten, but not cut off the hair.
 The reason for the usage is given with perfect distinctness by the Brahmaṇa: the anointing has put the strength of the waters of anointing into his hair, and he would destroy the virtue thus engendered, if he cut off the hair.
 The same principle is applied to the animals of the sacrifice: the steed for the horse sacrifice must not, for the year in which it wanders free before its death, be allowed to bathe in water, and the manes of the horses in the realm should not be cut for a year after the royal consecration.
 Naturally the end of the period of allowing the hair to grow is marked by a formal act of shaving: this is the case with the man consecrated by the Dikṣā, with the king at the end of the year of consecration; at the Samavartana ceremony, which ends the period of studentship, the hair, the beard, the hair on the body, and the nails are all carefully cut.*

 In a considerable number of cases we find that at certain times the intending sacrificer must abstain from sexual intercourse, must fast, or feed on certain specified foods alone, must sleep on the ground, and so on.
-The man who intends to establish the sacred fire must for the night before the per- formance lie awake in silence: 5 thus he is said to secure purity and Tapas for his approach to the gods next day.
-For the day before the new- and full- moon sacrifices the sacrificer must be careful not to eat meat or have sexual intercourse; at evening he may eat wild plants and fruits, but nothing of what he is to offer next day; he must sleep on the ground with his wife for the night, and some even demand that the pair shall spend it in telling stories."
+The man who intends to establish the sacred fire must for the night before the performance lie awake in silence: 5 thus he is said to secure purity and Tapas for his approach to the gods next day.
+For the day before the newand fullmoon sacrifices the sacrificer must be careful not to eat meat or have sexual intercourse; at evening he may eat wild plants and fruits, but nothing of what he is to offer next day; he must sleep on the ground with his wife for the night, and some even demand that the pair shall spend it in telling stories."

 2